Mokey2002/OpenLIMS/README.md

 # 🧪 OpenLIMS

-OpenLIMS is a lightweight, modular, production-style **Laboratory Information Management System (LIMS)** designed to support real lab workflows such as sample tracking, project organization, inventory storage, instrument data ingestion, sequence workspaces, audit trails, notifications, result analysis, and alignment workflows.
+**OpenLIMS** is a lightweight, modular, production-style Laboratory Information Management System (LIMS) designed to support real lab workflows such as sample tracking, project organization, inventory storage, instrument data ingestion, sequence workspaces, Clustal Omega alignments, local BLAST search, audit trails, notifications, reporting, and system health monitoring.

 OpenLIMS is currently a **production-style prototype**, not a fully validated clinical or regulated production LIMS.
 The goal is to provide a practical, configurable, easy-to-deploy foundation for laboratory workflow software.